proxmox/proxmox-backup/docs/command-syntax.rst

 Catalog Shell Commands
 ~~~~~~~~~~~~~~~~~~~~~~

-Those command are available when you start an intercative restore shell:
+Those command are available when you start an interactive restore shell:

 .. code-block:: console